kurtishdekker/mex-cuda-CT/README.md

 Includes code for parallel-beam, fan-beam, and cone-beam geometries.
 Additionally, a "general-3D" geometry option exists, where non-standard ray-paths can be specified.

 The purpose of this toolbox is not to provide a large number of implemented reconstruction algorithms.
 See the ASTRA<sup>1</sup> or TIGRE<sup>2</sup> toolboxes for a more complete set.
-Rather, the goal here is to provide the fundamental building blocks - the projection operators - without overwhelming potential users.
-That said, a simple filtered backprojection algorithm (FBP)<sup>3</sup> and a TV-minimization based iterative algorithm (OSC-TV)<sup>4</sup> are provided
+Rather, the goal here is to provide the fundamental building blocks - the projection operators - without overwhelming potential users with a myriad of options.
+That said, a sinogram filtering function for filtered backprojection reconstruction (FBP)<sup>3</sup>, and a TV-minimization based iterative reconstruction algorithm (OSC-TV)<sup>4</sup> are provided as a jumping-off point for users who want to get straight to reconstructing their projection data.

+The intended user of these tools is one who wants a direct programmatic interface to GPU-accelerated CT operations and does not need (or, perhaps, want) a standalone application or GUI.

 ## Usage Example - simple FBP
+This example generates cone-beam projections from a uniform cylindrical phantom, and performs a basic FDK reconstruction (Filtered backprojection).
+A much more interesting phantom, the 3D Shepp-Logan head phantom, can be generated using a nice [MATLAB function by Matthias Schabel][2].

 ```MATLAB
 % generate simple cylinder phantom
 [x y] = meshgrid(-191.5 : 191.5,-191.5 : 191.5);